German History Books

-This catalog page lists books for German history, covering events, people, culture, and other important books.
+This Lübeck Haus Bookstore catalogue page lists books for German history, covering events, people, culture, and other important books.

 These books are written in English.

-The books on this page are offered for sale in association with Barnes and Noble.com.
+The books on this page are offered for sale in association with Amazon.com.

 FOR BOOK PRICES: Click on the book title, then click your browser's back button to return to this page.

-Ordering your books with Barnes and Noble.com through our bookstore is convenient, quick, safe and easy.
+Ordering your books with Amazon.com page through our bookstore is convenient, quick, safe and easy.

-For additional books on German history, Prussia, or any other subject, please use the Barnes and Noble.com browsers by clicking on Browser Boxes .
-These browse boxes will allow you to search the entire Barnes and Noble.com web site database for any book title from many subjects and categories.
+For additional books on German history, Prussia, or any other subject, please use the Amazon.com page browsers by clicking on

 Click on the book title to read more.